cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

-Observation 3. is important because a network that sets [`SynchronyParams.MessageDelay`](#synchronyparamsmessagedelay) to a small value is likely to suffer with long block latencies and even, in extreme cases, with the complete halt of the network.
+Observation 3. is important because a network that sets [`SynchronyParams.MessageDelay`](#synchronyparamsmessagedelay) to a small value is likely to suffer from long block latencies and even, in extreme cases, from the complete halt of the network.
 By a small value here we mean a message delay that is not enough for an important portion of the validators to receive the `Proposal` message broadcast by the proposer of a round within the configured message delay.